aploese/jnhw/README.md

 Unlike JNR
 * all macro constants be natively resolved.
-* all structures will be natively allocated and accessed. [see: StructTermios](./de.ibapl.jnhw.posix/src/main/java/de/ibapl/jnhw/posix/Termios.java).
+* all structures will be natively allocated and its filed natively accessed. [see: StructTermios](./de.ibapl.jnhw.posix/src/main/java/de/ibapl/jnhw/posix/Termios.java).
 Struct termios varies over the OS and even on Linux on different architectures like (i.e. mips is different from the rest).

 Add this dependeny for POSIX.